 Where can I check the amount of refund I'm eligible for?

-To see how much cash you could be entitled to, sign into My Account, then take a look under My Bookings.
+To see how much you could be entitled to, sign into My Account, then take a look under the ticket you want to refund.

 How long will it take for my refund to be processed?